joolzg/fex/README.md

 Fex is a C library that uses LD_PRELOAD to intercept and monitor file I/O system calls and library functions.
 It can be used for debugging, profiling, or implementing custom file I/O behavior without modifying existing applications.

+**Key Feature**: Fex specifically tracks files with the `.fex` extension, maintaining a linked list of opened `.fex` files with their original filename and file size information.

+**Important**: Only files opened for read-only access are tracked.
+Files opened for any write operation (write, append, read-write) are not tracked to preserve the integrity of the original file information.

 ## Intercepted Functions

 The library intercepts the following functions: